roy-ganz/toql/guide/src/4-derive/1-introduction.md

 # The Toql Derive
-The recommended way to map Toql fields onto Rust structs is to use the Toql derive.
+A struct must derive `Toql`.
+Only on a derived struct any function from the [ToqlApi](3-api/1-introduction.md) can be called.

-The derive builds a lot of code.
+This derive builds _a lot_ of code.
 This includes

 - Mapping of Toql fields to struct fields and database columns or expressions.
 - Creating field methods for the query builder.
 - Handling relationships through joins and merges.
-- Creating high level functions to load, insert, update and delete structs.
+- Creating Key structs.

 ## Example